jschreuder/Middle/README.rst

         ], 200);
     });

-The ``RendererInterface`` can also be decorated.
+The ``RendererInterface`` can be decorated.
 It you'd like to also use a view to return a redirect, you can decorate the renderer like this before using it to construct the ControllerRunner:

 .. code-block:: php